dembasowfr/video-object-detection-cpp-yolov5-opencv/README.md

 ## Introduction

-This is a project to demonstrate the use of YOLOv5 with cpp and opencv to detect objects in a given image input.
+This is a project to demonstrate the use of YOLOv5 with cpp and opencv to detect objects in a given video input.
 YoloV5 is a powerful object detection model that can be used in various applications such as autonomous vehicles, security systems, and many more.
-This project uses the YOLOv5 model to detect objects in an image and display the output with bounding boxes around the detected objects.
+This project uses the YOLOv5 model to detect objects in a video and display the output with bounding boxes around the detected objects.

 ## Requirements